 The Frozen Semen Production Laboratory established and started at LBO, Lahan from FY 2066/67.
 At Lahan, we have been producing frozen semen of Murrah, Holstein, Gir, Shahiwal and Hariyana Bulls.
 A semen filling, sealing and printing machine, Genomax was handed over to NLBO, Lahan by NLBO, Pokhara.
 Since then, Lahan is producing semen of Murrah Buffalo Bull, Holstein Bull (though very limited in number) and Bulls of Indian origin using latest technology.
-However, new high-tech lab equipments and machineries have been set to produce quality semen at NLBO, Lahan during the fiscal year 2075.76 which has been supposed to increase both the quality and quantity of the semen.
-Recently, NLBO, Lahan has also constructed and established a Frozen Semen Processing Laboratory & Storage
+However, new high tech lab equipments and machineries have been set to produce quality semen at NLBO, Lahan during the fiscal year 2075.76 which has been supposed to increase both the quality and quantity of the semen.
+310363 doses of frozen semen was produced from NLBO, Lahan during the fiscal year 2079.80.
+Recently, NLBO, Lahan has also constructed and established a Frozen Semen Processing Laboratory & Storage Building during the fiscal year 2079.80.